HaydenHaines/VeriVote/README.md

 24) HAND is an error condition requiring a hand count in that case that someone has illegally scanned a ballot and therefore destroyed the integrity of the ballot box.
 25) HAND can only move to BOD
 26) HAND will print a report
-27) HAND can make a TCP connection to the central collection server ONCE and ONLY_ONCE.
+27) HAND can make a TCP connection to the central collection server.
 28) HAND reports the error condition and the image of each ballot
 29) In the central system the totals of the ballot box must be entered by a certified user.
 30) HAND cannot move to BOD if it has not transfered the report to the central server.